 Any such arbitration will be conducted in English before a panel of three arbitrators who will be compensated for their services at a rate to be determined by the parties or by SIAC, but based upon reasonable hourly or daily consulting rates for each arbitrator in the event the parties are not able to agree upon his or her rate of compensation.

 The members of the panel of arbitrators shall be mutually agreed upon by the parties.
-In the event the parties are unable to agree within 20 days following submission of the dispute to SIAC by one of the parties, SIAC will have the authority to select panel members from a list of arbitrators who satisfy the criteria set forth in clause ‘(vi)’ below.
+In the event the parties are unable to agree within 20 days following submission of the dispute to SIAC by one of the parties, SIAC will have the authority to select panel members from a list of arbitrators who satisfy the criteria set forth in Section 7.1(b)(vi) below.

 Each arbitrator must not have any past or present family, business or other relationship with the parties or any relevant Indemnitee, unless, following full disclosure of all such relationships, the parties and any relevant Indemnitee agree in writing to waive such requirement with respect to each arbitrator in connection with such dispute.
-In addition, unless otherwise agreed by the parties and any relevant Indemnitee in writing, an arbitrator in any dispute related to an Arbitrable Dispute shall have at least 15 years’ experience in the negotiation of complex corporate transactions; provided, however, that if SIAC is not able to provide an arbitrator for such arbitration with the requisite experience set forth in this clause ‘(vi)’, such arbitrator shall be a retired Article III Federal District Court judge of the United States with prior experience as an arbitrator.
+In addition, unless otherwise agreed by the parties and any relevant Indemnitee in writing, an arbitrator in any dispute related to an Arbitrable Dispute shall have at least 15 years’ experience in the negotiation of complex corporate transactions; provided, however, that if SIAC is not able to provide an arbitrator for such arbitration with the requisite experience set forth in this Section 7.1(b)(vi), such arbitrator shall be a retired Article III Federal District Court judge of the United States with prior experience as an arbitrator.

 The parties will each pay 50% of the initial compensation to be paid to the arbitrators in any such arbitration and 50% of the costs of transcripts and other normal and regular expenses of the arbitration proceedings; provided, however, that: (A) the prevailing party in any arbitration will be entitled to an award of attorneys’ fees and costs; and (B) all costs of arbitration, other than those provided for above, will be paid by the losing party, and the arbitrator will be authorized to determine the identity of the prevailing party and the losing party.
 The losing party shall be determined solely by the arbitrator.